The ExtraHop Discover and Command appliances provide access to network activity data through a dynamic and highly customizable Web UI.

 - Set up alerts

 - Configure threshold and trend-based alerts that notify you when there is a potential issue with a network device.
-For more information, see Configure threshold alert settings and Configure trend alert settings.
+For more information, see Configure a threshold alert and Configure a trend alert.

 - Install a bundle to enhance ExtraHop features and integrations